 The Architecture of Edinburgh is marvelous.
 The buildings are all about 5 stories high and built from warm light brown stone, and very pleasant to look at.

-There is ribbon park with the hundreds of flowers.
+There is ribbon park with the hundreds of flowers, some made to look like books.

 Also the shops on Princes Street are delightful.